williamdemeo/Math141Spring2014/README.md

 Grading Policy
 --------------
-Each mid-term exam is worth 25 points, the final exam is worth 35 points, and homework is worth 15 points,  The following scores will guarantee the following grades.
+For the final course grade each mid-term exam is worth 20 points, the final exam is worth 30 points, the homework is 15 points, and the computer lab grade is worth 15 points.
+The ranges of scores associated with letter grades are shown below.
 The scale may be shifted at the end of the semester, depending on overall student performance.
 All curving (if any) will occur at the end of the semester.

 + A: 92--100
 + B+: 87--91